S3BASTI3N/nPuzzle10340912/README.md

 Activities
 ===

-select game
+## select game

+Shows previous game if available.
+Allows user to scroll down to select new a new game with a new image.

 ![](doc/images/ImageSelect.png)

-play game
+## play game

+Divided and exploded selected image and allow user to tap the movable tiles.

 ![](doc/images/playGame.png)

-finished game
+## finished game

+Congratulates the user when finished.
+A single tap anywhere on the screen will return to the screen where a new game can be selected.

 ![](doc/images/finishedGame.png)